VickySekhon/cp386/README.md

-Code for Operating Systems, written in C.
+Code for Operating Systems, written in C

-By Vicky Sekhon and Yafet Tegbaru.
+By Vicky Sekhon and Yafet Tegbaru